-The grounds for the imposition of procedural sanctions/ fines are set out in Articles 38a and 38b of the Slovak Competition Act.

-Article 38 a provides:

-- (1) For the violation of the obligation to submit the requested documents or information to the Office within the specified deadline, for the submission of false or incomplete documents or information, or for not allowing the Office to examine them, the Office shall impose - a) a fine of up to 1% of its turnover pursuant to the Article 3 (5) for the preceding accounting period on an undertaking or legal person who is not undertaking; - b) a fine of up to EUR 1 650 on a natural person who is not undertaking. - (2) The Office shall impose on an undertaking whose premises or means of transport should have been or had been inspected for the violation of the obligation referred to in - a) the Article 22a paragraph 7 subparagraph a) or subparagraph e) a fine of up to 5% of its turnover pursuant to the Article 3 paragraph 5 for the preceding accounting period; - b) the Article 22a paragraph 7 subparagraphs b) to d) a fine of up to 1% of its turnover pursuant to the Article 3 paragraph 5 for the preceding accounting period. - (3) The Office shall impose on a natural person whose private premises or private means of transport should have been or had been inspected pursuant to the Article 22a paragraph 8, for the violation of the obligation referred to in a) the Article 22a paragraph 7 subparagraph a) or subparagraph e) a fine of up to EUR 80 000; b) the Article 22a paragraph 7 subparagraphs b) to d) a fine of up to EUR 25 000.
+A. Grounds for the imposition of procedural sanctions / fines [e.g. late provision of requested information, false The grounds for the imposition of procedural sanctions/ fines are set out in Articles 38a and 38b of the Slovak Competition Act. or incomplete provision of information, lack of notice, lack of disclosure, obstruction of justice, destruction of evidence, challenging the validity of Article 38 a provides: (1) For the violation of the obligation to submit the requested documents or information to the Office within the specified deadline, for the submission of false or incomplete documents or information, or for not allowing the Office to examine them, the Office shall impose documents authorizing investigative measures, etc.]: a) a fine of up to 1% of its turnover pursuant to the Article 3 (5) for the preceding accounting period on an undertaking or legal person who is not undertaking; b) a fine of up to EUR 1 650 on a natural person who is not undertaking.
+(2) The Office shall impose on an undertaking whose premises or means of transport should have been or had been inspected for the violation of the obligation referred to in a) the Article 22a paragraph 7 subparagraph a) or subparagraph e) a fine of up to 5% of its turnover pursuant to the Article 3 paragraph 5 for the preceding accounting period; b) the Article 22a paragraph 7 subparagraphs b) to d) a fine of up to 1% of its turnover pursuant to the Article 3 paragraph 5 for the preceding accounting period.
+(3) The Office shall impose on a natural person whose private premises or private means of transport should have been or had been inspected pursuant to the Article 22a paragraph 8, for the violation of the obligation referred to in a) the Article 22a paragraph 7 subparagraph a) or subparagraph e) a fine of up to EUR 80 000; b) the Article 22a paragraph 7 subparagraphs b) to d) a fine of up to EUR 25 000.
 Article 38b provides: The Office may impose a fine of up to EUR 3 300 for failure to attend, without significant reasons, a hearing, for failure to fulfil the obligation pursuant to the Article 25, paragraph 5 or the Article 29, paragraph 1 or for interfering with the progress of the proceedings otherwise.
 B. Type and nature of the sanction (civil, administrative, criminal, combined; pecuniary or other): The sanctions are administrative.
 C. On whom can procedural sanctions be imposed?
 See point 13.
 A. above.
 D. Criteria for determining the sanction / fine: See point 13.
 A. above.
 E. Are there maximum and / or minimum sanctions / fines?
-There is only the maximum of up to 1% of the turnover of the preceding accounting period.
+See point 13.
+A. above

-Only for agencies which answered "yes" to question 2.B. above
+$^{^{\}rm 10}~$ Only for agencies which answered "yes" to question 2.B. above